karakib2k18/Data-Structures-and-Algorithms-in-Cpp/Data Structures and Algorithms/OOPS-2/README.md

 then it goes to the constructor as a new object value. then we can call the function for this object. we can write (operator+) for F1+F2;

+==> can use const in a function when its not chnaging in (this->) own property, by using own property can do some calculation and send it to other property using another function. thats why we can use const here. it won't affect in our code;

 ```